openchoreo/openchoreo.github.io/docs/reference/api/platform/buildplane.md

 build orchestration systems.
 Each BuildPlane is associated with a specific Kubernetes cluster where build jobs are executed.

+OpenChoreo supports agent-based communication with the BuildPlane where the control plane communicates with the build cluster through a WebSocket agent running in the BuildPlane cluster.

 ## API Version

 `openchoreo.dev/v1alpha1`